 There can be a lot of details to navigate when you hike the Ice Age Trail in Wisconsin’s fall and winter seasons: hunting season dates, trail closures on private property, and public lands where the Trail is open and hunting is also allowed.

 Visit our Hiking During Hunting Seasons page to get a full breakdown of all the things to consider.
 Here are the main things you’ll want to remember:

 - WEAR BLAZE ORANGE or other bright colors.
 This applies to you and your pet.
 We consider October through April as Blaze Orange Season on the Trail.

 - THE TRAIL CLOSES IN SOME AREAS WHERE IT CROSSES PRIVATE PROPERTY.
-The Trail Conditions page has information on sections that close, but it may not have all of them.
 Many of our volunteer chapter coordinators know the parts of the Trail that close in their region; contact the coordinator in the area you want to hike to find out about Trail closures.
 Sections that close should also have on-the-ground signage announcing the details of the closure.

 - THE 9-DAY GUN DEER SEASON is from November 21–November 29, 2020.
 This is the most popular season and the time you’re most likely to see your hiking options limited.